SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 Readers who are familiar with binary representations probably understand this immediately.

-Since a Byte is a number made of at least 8 digits that can take one of two values each (0 or 1), each digit can encode a true (1) or false (0) value.
+Since a Byte is a number made of 8 digits (bits) that can take one of two values each (0 or 1), each digit can encode a true (1) or false (0) value.

-You could visualise the Byte as a row of at least 8 switches:
+You could visualise the Byte as a row of 8 switches:

 <p align="center">
   <img alt="8 switches" src="imgs/8switches.webp"/>